-Pond Lights are similar to recessed well lights in size and stature; however they are designed for use in or around ponds.
-Pond lights are used to accent the best features of an outdoor pond at night time.
-Pond lights are available to go underwater, among rocks or even floating.
-The majority of pond lighting is available in low voltage (12 volt) power which means a transformer will be required.
+Pond lights are similar to recessed well lights in size, however, they are specifically designed for use in wet environments such as in or around ponds.
+These lights can be installed underwater or mounted among rocks, and are used to accent the best features of an outdoor pond at night time.

-Spot lights are perfect for lighting things that are not on the ground or walkways such as trees, bushes and architectural points of a home.
+· Spot lights are perfect for lighting things that are not on the ground or walkways, such as trees, bushes, or architectural points of a home.